- Research Interests/Specializations

 Forte, Giuseppina.
 “Perform, Educate, Curate: the Cultural Politics transforming Urban Subjectivities in the Peripheries of São Paulo.”
 In New Urban Identities, edited by Silvia Ross and Giulio Giovannoni, Florence University Press (forthcoming).

 Forte, Giuseppina.
-“Building Humanitarian ‘Expertise’ in Ouagadougou,” Landscapes of Humanitarian Expertise, American Association of Geographers Conference, Boston, April 8, 2017.
+“Building Humanitarian ‘Expertise’ in Ouagadougou, Burkina Faso” Landscapes of Humanitarian Expertise, American Association of Geographers Conference, Boston, April 2017.

 Forte, Giuseppina.
 “Subversive Spatial Practices at the Urban Fringes of São Paulo,” Traditional Dwellings and Settlements Working Paper Series, Vol. 266, 2015.

-"Relearning architecture," in Social and Cultural Processes in Architecture and Urban Design, UC Berkeley, October 25, 2018.
+"Relearning Architecture," Social and Cultural Processes in Architecture and Urban Design, UC Berkeley, October 2018.

-“Enhancing learning in architecture and urban studies,” in Seminar in Teaching of Architecture, UC Berkeley, January 27, 2017.
+“Transformative Pedagogies in Architecture and Planning,” Seminar in Teaching of Architecture, UC Berkeley, January 2017.

-“Spatial justice: social justice through space,” in Social and Cultural Basis of Design, UC Berkeley, December 1, 2015.
+“Spatial Justice: Social Justice through Space,” Social and Cultural Basis of Design, UC Berkeley, December 2015.

-“Architecture and the postcolonial: the CBF in Ouagadougou, Burkina Faso,” Yale School of Design, April 10, 2011.
+“Architecture and the Postcolonial: the CBF in Ouagadougou, Burkina Faso,” Yale School of Design, April 2011.

 Referee, Ardeth Journal.